haghanim/FootballStatsWebsite/README.md

-# 550FinalProject - Instructions for how to set our project up locally
+# YAMN Soccer Analytics Project - Instructions for how to set up our project locally
 Take the following steps to set up web application:

 1. Cd into both the client and server folders, and run 'npm install'.
 This will download any dependencies we need for our application